billyovo/minigame-bot/README.md

 ### mgtdy <event emote> <event name> <event time> <server>
 send event today message manually

+### mgmazetmr <reset time> <open time>
+send reset maze tomorrow message manually, if time not provided, default to 13:30 and 14:00 respectively.

+### mgmazetdy <next reset time>
+send open maze message manually, next reset time can be a time or "unknown", if not provided default to 13:30

 ----------------------------------------------------------------------------------------------------------------

 All the event messages, event schedule, annoucement channel setting, role ping setting in ./editables